Puerto Princesa On a Budget

 For a shop that caters to all palates, head to the famed Baker's Hill and try the local favorite, Hopia Ube, a pastry filled with purple yam, reminiscent of Chinese mooncakes, originally introduced by Fujianese immigrants.

 The best prices for buses and trains in Philippines can be found on 12Go.
-They let you search across all bus, train, and airline routes throughout Asia.
+They let you search across all bus, train, and airline routes throughout the region.

 If you're interested in an ocean voyage, take a 29-hour ferry by 2GO Travel from Manila into Puerto Princesa with one stop at the halfway point in Coron.